-The Broadcast Monitoring System (BMS) features five satellite news feeds in Arabic, Chinese, Hebrew, Russian and Spanish where the audio-video content is ingested, transcribed into its native script and then translated into English.
+The Broadcast Monitoring System (BMS) features three satellite news feeds in Arabic, Chinese, and Russian where the audio-video content is ingested, transcribed into its native script and then translated into English.

 Since the content is authentic, which is to say, of undisputed origin and genuine while the transcription and translated are unfiltered.
 The transcript and translation are searchable by keywords and synchronized to the video which provides powerful capabilities for effective retrieval and precise playback of the video and its speech content.